How I Work

 PRODUCTS: The last stage of each project is creating a physical memory that will be cherished for years to come.
 The most popular choice my clients make is a photo book, which can hold dozens of images and tell the story in sharp details.
 Large framed images and smaller desktop frames are also a common choice, all depending on taste and placement.
 Copyright marked files of individually purchased images may be provided per request; however, I do not offer digital images for sale, as that precludes me from ensuring the quality of which the images are reproduced.
 As tempting as you may find offers of ‘images on a thumb drive’ and similar bargains, once you witness the quality of my printed work you will realize the difference between these options.

 PRICES: All of my commissioned projects are priced based on time invested in photographing the project, and on the value of purchased products.
 Project development meetings and production time are not billed for.
 I am happy to give rough estimates for a project once I have a grasp of its scale and scope.
 Smaller projects may total a few hundred dollars, while some Life Stories commissions may cost a total of over three thousand dollars.

 LOCATION: I follow the story wherever it may take place.
 If travel is required for a project, those details will be discussed, coordinated and agreed upon as part of the preparations for the project.
 Over my career, I have traveled to many locations around the world to photograph projects, and I am always happy to do so.
 Keeping one person as the principal photographer of a project gives the project consistent voice and solid presentation.

 I accept checks and PayPal payments.
-All credit card transactions must be made through PayPal.
-Clients may pay invoices or make account deposits using the method of their choice.
+Credit card transactions can be made through PayPal.
+Clients may pay invoices or make account deposits using these two payment methods.
 You must be an established client with Artistic Visions and be issued a proper link in order to make a PayPal payment.